-\$50 SEWING MACHINES .-- The Quaker City Sewing Machine works with two threads making double lock stitch, which will not rip or ravel, even it very fourth stitch be cut.
-It sews equally as well the parsest Linsey or the finest Muslin, and is undeniably the ast machine in market.
-Merchant Tailors, Mantua Makers nd Housekeepers, are invited to call and examine for them-
+\$50 SEWING MACHINES The Quaker City Sewing Machine works with two threads makin adouble lock stitch, which will not rip or ravel, even very fourth stitch be cut.
+It sews equally as well the oarsest Linsey or the finest Muslin, and is undeniably the ast machine in market.
+Merchant Tailors, Mantua Makers nd Housekeepers, are invited to call and examine for them-Mr. P. A. Wilson, Merchant Tailor, Winston, N. "C.

-Mr. P. A. Wilson, Merchant Tailor, Winston, N. C. having tried other machines, buys one of the Quaker Cityr and pronounces it far better than any before in use.
-All persons wishing to secure the agency for the sale e Quaker City machine, in any of the towns in North-Carolina, except in the county of Wake, which is secured to Messrs.
+having tried other machines, buys one of the Quaker Cityr and pronounces it far better than any before in use.

+All persons wishing to secure the agency for the sale he Quaker City machine, in any of the towns in Northhe Quaker City machine, in any of the towns in North-Carolina, except in the county of Wake, which is secured to Messrs.
 Tucker & Co., of Raleigh, and the county of Forsythe, taken by P. A. Wilson, of Winston, should apply soon to the undersigned agents for the State.
 We will pay a reasonable per cent. to all persons taking agencies.
 J. & F. GARRETT, Agents.
 Greensboro', N. C., Feb.
 2nd, 1858.

-AND FOR SALE ...
-The subscriber wishing to nove to the Southwest, offers for sale the tract of land on which he now resides, lying eight miles south of Raleigh, and one mile north of Rand's mill on the waters of Swift Creek, and in a healthy and intelligent neighborhood.
-Said tract contains about 640 acres.; there is enough and cleared, and in a high state of cultivation, for a four horse farm, cultivating one-half alternately.
+LAND FOR SALE....
+The subscriber wishing to nove to the Southwest, offers for sale the tract of land on which he now resides; lying eight miles south of Raleigh, and one mile north of Rand's mill on the waters of Swift Creek, and in a healthy and intelligent neighborhood.
+Said tract contains about 640 acres. ; there is enough land cleared, and in a high state of cultivation, for a four land cleared, and in a high state of cultivation, for a four horse farm, cultivating one-half alternately.
 There is on the tract a good two story dwelling house containing eight rooms, and a basement, newly fitted up.
-Thard are also all the necessary outhouses of a well-regulated farm, with a well of excellent water in the yard.
-The farm is well dapted to the growth of Corn, Cotton Wheat and Oats.
+There are also all the necessary outhonses of a well-regular d farm, with a well of excellent water in the yard.
+The farm is well dapted to the growth of Corn, Cotton Whilst and Outs.
+For further particulars address JOHN MITCHEVER.

-For further particulars address JOHN MITCHENER, Auburn, Wake Co., N. C. October 13, 1860, and Cartriage Wrappers, paper.
+Auburn, Wake Co., N. C.

-NORTH-CAROLINA MILITARY BUTTONS...-The "Goldsboro Rifles," having procured a complete of Dies of the State Arms, are prepared to urnish for all the North-Carolina Military Companie., at cent. less than they can be purchased elsewhere.
-All applications must be made to the Captain, M. D. CRATON, Goldsboro, N. G.
+N ORTH-CAROLINA MILITARY BUTTONS....The "Goldsboro Rifles," having produced a complete of Dies of the State Arms, are prepared to 'a nish for all the North-Carolina Military Compani. at cent. less than they can be purchased elsewhere.
+All applications must be made to the Captain, M. D. CRATON, Guidsboro, N.C.
+Jan.